vincentarelbundock/Rdatasets/doc/openintro/rst/smoking.rst

       .. rubric:: Description
          :name: description

       Survey data on smoking habits from the UK.
-The data set can be used for analyzing the demographic characteristics of smokers and types of tobacco consumed.
+The dataset can be used for analyzing the demographic characteristics of smokers and types of tobacco consumed.

       .. rubric:: Usage
          :name: usage